$ ssh <username>@pi-webcam.local

 $ sudo apt full-upgrade

-Reboot your device to allow any changes to take effect:
+Once the package update commands finish running, reboot your Raspberry Pi to allow all changes to take effect:

 $ sudo reboot